 The predecessor of Southeast Arkansas College was Pines Vocational-Technical School, which began offering postsecondary vocational-technical programs as Arkansas Vocational-Technical School on September 21, 1959.
 With the enactment of Act 1244, on July 1, 1991, all land, buildings, equipment, and personnel associated with Pines Vocational-Technical School was transferred to Pines Technical College.
 In October of 1991, the Governor appointed the Charter members of the Pines Technical College Board of Trustees.
 The College's first president was appointed by the Board of Trustees effective December 1, 1992.
 In order to better reflect the College’s service area, the College changed its name from Pines Technical College to Southeast Arkansas Technical College on July 1, 1996.
 The word “Technical” was removed from the College’s name on July 8, 1998.

-Southeast Arkansas College is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
+Southeast Arkansas College is accredited by the Higher Learning Commission.
 Southeast Arkansas College is also an AQIP participant.
-AQIP allows participating institutions to meet accreditation standards by developing and using processes which lead to continuous improvement. www.ncahigherlearningcommission.org (312) 263-0456 The College is approved as a training site by the Arkansas State Approving Agency for Veterans' Training.
-The Nursing Programs are approved by the Arkansas State Board of Nursing; the LPN/Paramedic to RN Transition program is accredited by the National League for Nursing Accrediting Commission (NLNAC); the Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs; the Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT); the Emergency Medical Technology (EMT) Programs are approved by the Arkansas Office of Emergency Medical Services; and the EMT Paramedic, Respiratory Care, and the Surgical Technology Programs are accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+AQIP allows participating institutions to meet accreditation standards by developing and using processes which lead to continuous improvement. www.ncahigherlearningcommission.org (312) 263-0456.
+The College is approved as a training site by the Arkansas State Approving Agency for Veterans' Training.
+The Nursing Programs are approved by the Arkansas State Board of Nursing (ASBN); the LPN-Paramedic-RN and the Generic RN program is accredited by the Accreditation Commission for Education in Nursing (ACEN); the Emergency Medical Technology (EMT) Programs are approved by the Arkansas Office of Emergency Medical Services; and the EMT Paramedic, and the Surgical Technology Programs are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP); the Respiratory Care programs are accredited by the Commission on Accreditation for Respiratory Care (CoARC); the Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT); the Nursing Assistant program is accredited by the Arkansas Department of Human Services, Division of Medical Services, and the Office of Long Term Care, (DHS, DMS, OLTC).

 Alliance for Community College Innovation, American Association of Community Colleges, American Association of Collegiate Registrars & Admissions Officers, American Technical Education Association, Arkansas Association of Student Financial Aid Administrators, Arkansas Association of Two-Year Colleges, Arkansas Association of Women in Two-Year Colleges, Arkansas Council on Student Services, Arkansas College Personnel Association, Arkansas Distance Learning Association, Arkansas Higher Education Council, Arkansas State Board of Nursing, Arkansas State Chamber of Commerce, ARKLink Library Consortium, Inc., Associated Industries of Arkansas, Association of Community College Trustees, College and University Personnel Association, Commission on Accreditation of Allied Health Education Programs, Commission on Accreditation for Respiratory Care, Committee on Accreditation of Educational Programs for the EMS Professions, Greater Pine Bluff Chamber of Commerce, Instructional Telecommunications Council, Joint Review Committee on Education in Radiologic Technology, National Association of College and University Business Officers, National Association of Student Financial Aid Administrators, National Council of Instructional Administrators, National Alliance of Concurrent Enrollment, National Council for Occupational Education, National Council for Marketing and Public Relations, National Council on Student Development, National League of Nursing Accrediting Commission, National Organization for Associate Degree Nursing, and Southwest Association of Student Financial Aid Administrators.